chromium/chromium/docs/speed/benchmark/harnesses/desktop_ui.md

 ## Overview

-Desktop UI Benchmark is used to measure and monitor Desktop UI performance.
+Desktop UI Benchmark is used to measure and monitor Desktop UI performance based on the [Telemetry](https://chromium.googlesource.com/catapult/+/HEAD/telemetry/README.md) framework.
 It captures important metrics such as

 * Initial load time